usaid-cs/yesterday-i-learned/sql.md

   * have an index on a field, and search for exactly that field, or
   * query with all keys when you build a multi-field index, or
   * never update anything.
 MongoDB misses documents if you update some while you read the same table (if they can be so called).

-# Redis

-Redis is also NoSQL.
-It is a KV Store, however.

 # SQLite3